jnozzi/cocoadev.com/markdown/ProgrammingProblemsFun.md

 One of the most enjoyable coding problems was hunting through a mass of code for an error only to find it was an array that was declared that was not nil ended.

 Oh, I guess there may be just funny code.
-For example, I happened to write this yesterday: General/[[self superview] superview] superview] close].
+For example, I happened to write this yesterday: [[self superview] superview] superview] close].
 Silly as it may seem, when I saw it I laughed for half an hour.

 * Wouldn't [[self window] close] suffice?
 (Unless it is something totally different) :)*

 ----

-*Somewhere in a turtle graphics program there were two Boolean functions called [[PenIsUp() and General/PenIsDown().*  **Off-color "joke" aside, don't you mean LOGO?**
+*Somewhere in a turtle graphics program there were two Boolean functions called [[PenIsUp() and PenIsDown().*  **Off-color "joke" aside, don't you mean LOGO?**

 My most common error: not returning self in an init function.